This guide assumes you are familiar with users and companies already. If not, please review the Introduction to User and Company Analytics

 Now that your cohort is created, you can select it in any of Moesif’s automation features.
 For example, to set up a recurring email that reminds those users they are running

-into rate limit issues, go to Behavioral Emails under the Alerting & Governance tab.
+into rate limit issues, go to Behavioral Emails on the left navigation pane.
 Here, we can select the cohort we created previously,

 Users who are exceeding rate limits in last 24 hours.